PointOneNav/fusion-engine-client/README.md

 The `examples/` directory contains example applications demonstrating how to use this library.
 They are:
 - `message_decode` - Print the contents of messages contained in a binary file.
+- `external_cmake_project` - Download a copy of the FusionEngine Client library from the public repository and import it into a CMake project using `FetchContent`.
 - `generate_data` - Generate a binary file containing a fixed set of messages.

 ## Installation